skits4107/DrStoneMod-1.20.1/README.md

 **wine**

-  - an item that can be used to make distilled alcohol it will also be drinkable in the future but ist right now.
+  - an item that can be used to make distilled alcohol. it is also drinkable.

 **Distilled alcohol**